221B-io/modular/README.md

 # Modular

 The code you will see here will be a set of two sorts:
-- utilities to abstract core functionality (e.g., document/object storage) in such a way that said functionality can be referred to in a standardized, serializable way, while handling the implementation-specific stuff (e.g., MongoDB, postgres) as purely config that exists far-removed from the code
+- utilities to abstract core functionality (e.g., document/object storage) in such a way that said functionality can be referred to in a standardized, serializable way, while handling the implementation-specific stuff (e.g., MongoDB, postgres)--including versioning--as purely config that exists far-removed from the code
 - some handy tools crafted in a standardized, serializable way, like the `tables` module below, that will also serve as examples of the approach

 Why modular?